JosephAbbey/learning-rust/notes.md

       }
       ```

-      this is pretty much equivalent to
+      this is pretty much equivalent to the following javascript

       ```javascript
       class Draw {